-Back inflation BCs are as described the air does not continue around the front.
+Back inflation BCs are as described the air does not continue around to the front.
 These tend to be more stable on a dive and won’t squeeze you as much when you inflate them.

 BUT….
-The wing is not at all streamlined and it is a very high drag BC (like having a rubber duck strapped to your back) They are also good at counteracting the rolling of a steel cylinder.
+The wing is not at all streamlined and it is a very high drag BC (like having a rubber duck strapped to your back) They are, however, good at counteracting the rolling of a steel cylinder.

-The idea is good, means that you might not require a weight belt at all.
+The idea is good, it means that you might not require a weight belt at all.
 The downside?
 The weight system bulks up the BC in the front increasing the drag.
-The whole set becomes a weightlifters nightmare.
-The pockets get dropped with amazing frequency and cost 2 arms and 2 legs.
-If need to drop weights in an emergency a weight belt is far safer.
+The whole set becomes extremely heavy.
+The pockets get dropped with amazing frequency and replacement costs are high.
+When dropping weights in an emergency a weightbelt is far safer.

-Look for the thickest material as these BCs will last.
+You want to look for the thickest material as these BCs will last.
 1000 denier is usually a really rugged material that will last.

-Many BCs will look great when they are new with all sorts of great finishes in various colours and materials.
+Many BCs will look great with all sorts of great finishes in various colours and materials.
 However they usually only look good when they are new, after a few dives all the flashy bits are usually the things that these tend to scratch tear and perish.

 All in all a small, compact, hardy, simple BC is by far the best choice and are not nearly as expensive as their bigger and blingier cousins.

 Look for quality, the right price and Low drag when purchasing a BC.

 Don’t fall for the marketing!